astropy/specutils/docs/fitting.rst

 The generic model fitting machinery is well-suited to fitting spectral lines.
 The first step is to create a set of models with initial guesses as the parameters.
-To acheive better fits it may be wise to include a set of bounds for each parameter, but that is optional.
+To achieve better fits it may be wise to include a set of bounds for each parameter, but that is optional.

 .. note::